ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 asynchronous, atomic transmission of messages over transport protocols and network paths dynamically selected at runtime.
-It is intended to replace the traditional BSD sockets API as the common interface to the transport layer, in environments where endpoints select from multiple interfaces and potential transport protocols.
+It is intended to replace the traditional BSD sockets API as the common interface to the transport layer, in environments where an endpoint selects from multiple interfaces and potential transport protocols.

 As applications adopt this interface, they will benefit from a wide set of